rse/update-helper/README.md

 NOTICE: The CLI is about 25MB in size and hence downloaded externally, and intentionally not shipping with the API, to keep the to be updated application as small as possible.
+For security reasons, the downloaded CLI is digitally signed and the digital signature is verified before it is executed.

 NOTICE: Currently, <b>Update Helper</b> just supports Windows, macOS and Linux, as the underlying CLI is packaged for those platforms only.